hauke96/wiki2book/src/README.md

 With coverage: Go into `src` folder, use `go test -coverprofile test.out ./...` to run tests and `go tool cover -html=test.out` to view the coverage result.

+Of course IDEs like Goland provide direct possibility to run the unit tests with and without coverage.

 ## Integration tests

 In the root of the repo there's an ` integration-test` folder, it contains several standalone `.json` files.
 Take a look at the `README.md` there.